 I’ve never met a Mexican or Tex-Mex dessert that I didn’t like.
 When I worked at a Mexican restaurant in college, I fell in love with the desserts.
 They had flan, buñuelos, and fried ice cream, and I liked them all.

-The scoops of fried ice cream are briefly dipped in oat to fry the coating.
-Since the no-fry coating is crisped up in the oven, there’s no need to fry it.
+The no-fry version is largely made the same way as the fried restaurant version.
+The biggest difference is the way that the outside coating is crisped up.
+With the fried version, the ice cream is briefly dipped in hot oat to fry the coating.
+With this version, the coating is crisped in the oven so there’s no need to fry it.

 More dessert recipes!

-If you’ve tried this recipe, don’t forget to rate the recipe and leave me a comment below.
+If you’ve tried this no fry fried ice cream recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!

 No-Fry Fried Ice Cream